jaiprashanth99x/hacktitude_2023.github.io/challenge-10.md

   <img src="./images/6b.png" width="350px">
 </p>

-**HINT** - This task is similar to the task you'll completed during the test run.
+**HINT** - This task is similar to the task which was completed during the test run.